Articles / The 10 Minute Workflow Pick

 • Owner: who owns done?

 If you cannot write those three lines, you are not ready to automate.
-Fix clarity first, then build.
+You are still trying to automate a fog bank.
+Fix clarity first.
+Then build.

 Why this matters